 - i.
 You must take and pass the NYC Fire Department Certificate of Fitness Exam by Oct.
 31 of Year 2.
-(This requirement applies to non-theory students, which means it applies to all doing ANY kind of experimental research.) - ii.
-You must give a photocopy of the Certificate of Fitness Card to the department before the fall term of Year 2 ends - iii.
+(This requirement applies to non-theory students, which means it applies to all doing ANY kind of experimental research.) - You must give a photocopy of the Certificate of Fitness Card to the department before the fall term of Year 2 ends - iii.
 You must re-certify every 3 years - iv.
 Attend safety training session specific to your laboratory activities by Oct.
 31 of Year 2 - v.
-You must take refresher training when required - d.
-Year 2: Pass the Oral Exam - i.
-You must pass it by May 1 of Year 2 - ii.
+You must take refresher training when required d.
+Year 2: Pass the Oral Exam

+- i.
+You must pass it by May 1 of Year 2ii.
 You must take it for the first time by March 1 of Year 2 - iii.
 You must take it in the specialty area you chose on the second day of the Written Qualifying Exam - iv.
-Department arranges a three person Oral Exam committee (suggested by your advisor and approved by the doctoral program committee chair; the department starts the process in Sept. of Year 2) - 1.
+Department arranges a three-person Oral Exam committee (suggested by your advisor and approved by the doctoral program committee chair; the department starts the process in Sept. of Year 2) - 1.
 Usually all three faculty members are from APAM - 2.
-It includes your Advisor - v.
-Department sets the actual exam time in consultation with the committee and you - vi.
-If you do not pass it, you can retake it - vii.
-If you do not pass the Written Qualifying Exam in Year 1, you should delay taking the Oral Exam to Year 3 (instead you must take it by Nov.
-1, and pass it by Feb.
-1 of Year 3; the department starts the process in Sept. of Year 3)
+It includes your Advisor (in AP and AM)